rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ### 4. Data Comparison Report

-Once the data between Gen1 and Gen2 is compared and validated , the result summary is generated in CSV file into the folder Output as below :
+Once the Gen1 and Gen2 data is compared and validated , the result summary is generated in CSV file into the Output folder as below :

 ![image](https://user-images.githubusercontent.com/62351942/78856445-ad44fe00-79db-11ea-89e7-c4f89dd62701.png)